 The Big Book of Birds, by Yuval Zommer: This Big Book series is fantastic, and we simply love the way it introduces readers to the flamboyant and majestic birds in the sky!
 From hummingbirds to flamingos to the great bald eagle, this book answers fascinating questions about birds in general (whey do they have beaks rather than lips?) as well as questions unique to each winged creature.
 Vibrant, quirky and captivating, children will love entering the world of birds, learning how to become bird watchers and make their gardens bird friendly along the way.
 Support independent bookstores and get the book on Bookshop.org right here!

 The Elephant, by Jenni Desmond: Did you know elephants walk on their tip toes?
 Or that they can detect the rumbling of other elephants from nearly six miles away?
-We absolutely adore Jenni Desmond’s non-fiction offerings, including The Blue Whale and The Polar Bear, and this beautiful picture book about the endangered elephant is another stunner filled with gorgeous, true-to-life illustrations and fascinating facts for little minds.
+We absolutely adore Jenni Desmond’s animal books for kids, including The Blue Whale and The Polar Bear, and this beautiful picture book about the endangered elephant is another stunner filled with gorgeous, true-to-life illustrations and fascinating facts for little minds.
 Support independent bookstores and get the book on Bookshop.org right here!

 Chomp: A Shark Romp, by Michael Paul: Your youngest readers will love this simple text that introduces them to the different types of sharks found throughout the ocean.
 Some gentle, some fierce, all fascinating!
 Support independent bookstores and get the book on Bookshop.org right here!